rkazmerik/COMP4555/pong/README.md

 * Colors

 # 3-ball.py
 ?
-How to move a rect around the screen ?
+How to move a ball around the screen ?
 * Setting ball speed
 * Moving the ball
 * Ball collisions (wall)